-The transaction value of trade in electricity and gas may not always be.
+The transaction value of trade in electricity and gas may not always be available.
 Therefore, the legislation allows for the statistical value to be estimated.
-Providers of statistical information may choose any data source available for the estimations, e.g. weekly or monthly market prices.
+PSIs may choose any data source available for the estimations, e.g. weekly or monthly market prices.